shopware/docs/guides/plugins/plugins/administration/add-menu-entry.md

 # Add menu entry

+## Overview

 When it comes to the module configuration, the menu entry is one of the mos important things to set up.
 It serves to open your module.

+## Prerequisites

+This guide **does not** explain how to create a new plugin for Shopware 6.
+Head over to our Plugin base guide to learn how to create a plugin at first:

+{% page-ref page="../../plugin-base-guide.md" %}

+Especially if you want to add a new page for an own module, you should consider to look at the process on how to add a custom module first.

+{% page-ref page="add-custom-module.md" %}

+## Creating a simple menu entry

 This menu entry can be defined in your module configuration.
-Remember, your module configuration
+Remember, your module configuration looks as seen below:

 {% code title="<plugin root>/src/Resources/app/administration/src/module/swag-example/index.js" %}
 ```javascript